-These goals are based on our annual operating plan, as reviewed and approved by our Board, and are set at levels believed to be sufficient to meet or exceed stockholder expectations of our performance, as well as expectations of the relative performance of our competitors.
+These goals are based on our annual operating plan, as reviewed and approved by our Board, and are set at levels believed to be sufficient to meet or exceed stockholder expectations of our performance, as well as expectations of the relative performance to our competitors.
 Given the cyclical nature of our business, our performance goals vary from year to year, which can similarly impact the difficulty in achieving these goals.

-The Committee set the 2012 performance goals for Messrs.
-Lesar, McCollum, Brown and Probert based on company-wide consolidated CVA results.
-Threshold CVA was based on 90% of planned operating income, Target CVA on 100% of planned operating income and Maximum CVA on 110% of planned operating income.
-The CVA targets for 2012 were \$1,217 million at Threshold, \$1,559 million at Target and \$1,902 million at Maximum.
-Actual CVA for 2012 was \$767 million.
+The Committee set the 2013 performance goals for our NEOs based on company-wide consolidated CVA results, specifying when these goals were set that the impact of any Macondo well incident related charges would be excluded from the CVA calculation.
+Threshold CVA was based on 89% of planned operating income, Target CVA on 100% of planned operating income, and Maximum CVA on 111% of planned operating income.
+The CVA targets for 2013 were \$185 million at Threshold, \$494 million at Target, and \$802 million at Maximum.
+Actual CVA for 2013 was \$630 million.